How to Use Threads for IO Tasks in Python

 Python's GIL

-The most controversial topic among Python developers, the GIL stands for Global Interpreter Lock, which is basically a lock that prevents two threads from executing simultaneously in the same Python interpreter, some people don't like that, while the others claiming that it isn't a problem, as there are libraries such as Numpy that bypass this limitation by running programs in external C code.
+The most controversial topic among Python developers, the GIL stands for Global Interpreter Lock, which is basically a lock that prevents two threads from executing simultaneously in the same Python interpreter, some people don't like that, while others claiming that it isn't a problem, as there are libraries such as Numpy that bypass this limitation by running programs in external C code.

 Single Thread